DuttPanchal04/IoT-Based-Smart-Environmental-Monitoring---Linux-Web-Server/README.md

-# 🌍 IoT-Linux Based Environmental Monitoring System
+# 🌍 IoT Based Smart Environmental Monitoring System with Linux Local Web Server

 A real-time IoT system that monitors environmental temperature and humidity using DHT11 and ESP8266, logs the data to a local MySQL database hosted on a Linux server, and displays it through a dynamic PHP-based web interface.